akyoto/akyoto/README.md

 # Hi 👋

-I am building a fast [compiler](https://git.akyoto.dev/cli/q) for use in systems programming, game development and web servers.
+I am building a fast [compiler](https://git.akyoto.dev/cli/q) for use in 🖥️ systems programming, 🚀 game development and 🌐 web servers.

-All major operating systems (Linux, Mac, Windows) and architectures (X86, ARM and RISC-V) will be supported.

 You can find me on my...